IMvision12/KerasFormers/docs/clip.md

 ```

 The vision tower only (mean-pooled patches, no text side) with a linear head.
 Needs a
-checkpoint whose head was actually trained, which no release variant has.
+checkpoint whose head was actually trained, which no Hub Keras variant has.
 See
 [Supervised Image Classification](#supervised-image-classification-clipimageclassify).

 **Parameters**